scottgroup/coco/README.md

 ## **Acknowledgments**

 * Hat tip to Fabien Dupuis-Sandoval for starting this project from scratch.
-* Many thanks to Jean-Michel Garrant as well for his general wisdom.
+* Many thanks to Jean-Michel Garrant for his general wisdom.
-* Thanks to Kamil Slowikowski [slowkow](https://gist.github.com/slowkow) for its GTF.py and gtf_to_csv.py scripts that are used by CorrectAnnotation.
+* Thanks to Kamil Slowikowski [slowkow](https://gist.github.com/slowkow) for its GTF.py script that is used by CorrectAnnotation.